BindBC/bindbc-sdl/README.md

 This project provides both static and dynamic bindings to the [Simple Direct Media Library (SDL)](https://libsdl.org/) and its satellite libraries.
 They are compatible with `@nogc` and `nothrow` and can be compiled with `-betterC` compatibility.
 This package is intended as a replacement of [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which does not provide the same level of compatibility.

 ## Usage
-By default, `bindbc-sdl` is configured to compile as dynamic bindings that are not BetterC compatible.
+By default, `bindbc-sdl` is configured to compile as dynamic bindings that are not `-betterC` compatible.
 The dynamic bindings have no link-time dependency on the SDL libraries, so the SDL shared libraries must be manually loaded at runtime.
 When configured as static bindings, there is a link-time dependency on the SDL libraries -- either the static libraries or the appropriate files for linking with shared libraries on your system (see below).

-When using DUB to manage your project, the static bindings can be enabled via a DUB `subConfiguration` statement in your project's package file.
-BetterC compatibility is also enabled via subconfigurations.
+When using DUB to manage your project, the static bindings can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.

 To use any of the supported SDL libraries, add `bindbc-sdl` as a dependency to your project's package config file and include the appropriate version for any of the satellite libraries you want to use.
-For example, the following is configured to use `SDL_image` and `SDL_ttf` in addition to the base SDL binding, as dynamic bindings that are not BetterC compatible:
+For example, the following is configured to use `SDL_image` and `SDL_ttf` in addition to the base SDL binding, as dynamic bindings that are not `-betterC` compatible:

 __dub.json__
 ```